Refinitiv/Real-Time-SDK/Java/Eta/README.md

 # Notes:
 - This package contains APIs that are subject to proprietary and opens source licenses.
 Please make sure to read the README.md files within each package for clarification.
 - Please make sure to review the LICENSE.md file.
+- Java unit tests may use Mockito (http://site.mockito.org/) for creation of mock objects.
+Mockito is distributed under the MIT license.